 simpleABI Vascular Reimbursement Information

-Would you like to know the most current simpleABI vascular reimbursement for PAD testing in 2022?
+Would you like to know the most current simpleABI vascular reimbursement for PAD testing in 2024?
 As part of our commitment to advocate for effective vascular care, we have gathered the reimbursement information for vascular studies to help you plan ahead for the year.
 If you are interested in how much you will be paid for basic vascular testing, multi-level vascular testing, and post-exercise testing, the tools below will be a valuable resource.

 Diagnosis of PAD is covered under several CPT codes, including:

-- CPT 93922 – a basic test for a single level bilateral study of upper or lower extremities
+- CPT code 93922 – a basic test for a single level bilateral study of upper or lower extremities

-- CPT 93923 – expands testing to three or more levels of the extremities to attempt to localize the occlusion OR provides for pre and post exercise testing utilizing provocative maneuvers.
+- CPT code 93923 – expands testing to three or more levels of the extremities to attempt to localize the occlusion OR provides for pre and post exercise testing utilizing provocative maneuvers.

 Estimate YOUR Income!